 Basics to Starting a Podcast

-With the latest boom in podcast listening, content creators are taking a stab at starting their own show.
+With the latest boom in podcast listening, content creators are taking a stab at starting their own shows.
 Creating a podcast from scratch is work and involves a handful of moving parts but there are plenty of resources to walk you through the full process.
 Here, we’ve simplified it down to the three main components all hosts need to complete before they can officially say they have a podcast.